How a Black Activist Went From Rising Star to Charged With Attempted Murder

 “I have seen the consequences of poverty and centuries of systemic racism and oppression, and I believe in the potential of everyone,” Brown said in in a statement still posted on the foundation’s webpage.
 “I cannot stand by silently while I see the lives and potential of my brothers and sisters be cut short due to systemic injustice.
 Our brothers need hope.
 Our brothers need positive role models.
 Our brothers need mentors.”

-But police—and Greenberg—say that Brown’s actions on Monday were nothing less than terrifying.
-According to a police report first obtained by the Courier Journal, Brown entered Greenberg’s campaign headquarters at around 10:15 a.m. and fired his 9mm almost immediately.
+But the police—and Greenberg—say that Brown’s actions on Monday were nothing less than terrifying.
+According to a police report first obtained by the Courier-Journal, Brown entered Greenberg’s campaign headquarters at around 10:15 a.m. and fired his 9mm almost immediately.

 “When we greeted him, he pulled out a gun, aimed directly at me and began shooting,” Greenberg said at a news conference.
 “The individual closest to the door managed to bravely get the door closed, which we barricaded and the shooter fled the scene.”